 Thirteen Humphrey Fellowship programs in a wide variety of disciplines bring about 150 fellows to U.S. host universities each year under the auspices of the State Department’s Bureau of Educational and Cultural Affairs and its partner IIE.
 The program builds lasting ties between U.S. citizens and their worldwide professional counterparts through independently designed programs unique to each university.

 The Humphrey Fellowship Program at the Cronkite School has three primary goals:

-Cronkite’s curriculum for the fellows includes the Humphrey Seminar, a year-long course in global leadership; other ASU coursework of their choice; opportunities for fellows to interact with their American counterparts at conferences, meetings and seminars; professional experiences and the Washington Global Leadership Forum, a four-day seminar in Washington during which fellows learn about U.S. institutions, federal agencies and international organizations.
+Cronkite’s curriculum for the fellows includes the Humphrey Seminar, a year-long course in global leadership; other ASU coursework of their choice; opportunities for fellows to interact with their American counterparts at conferences, meetings and seminars; professional experiences and the Washington Global Leadership Forum, a seminar in Washington during which fellows learn about U.S. institutions, federal agencies and international organizations.
 Examples of the Fellows’ reporting on their year of leadership and professional growth in America can be seen HERE.

-Associate Professor B. William Silcock, director of Cronkite Global Initiatives and a two-time Fulbright Scholar who conducts journalism training sessions around the world, is curator of the Humphrey program along with Jan Holland Malcom, who is the Hubert H. Humphrey Program Manager.
+Assistant Dean and Associate Professor B. William Silcock, director of Cronkite Global Initiatives and a two-time Fulbright Scholar who conducts journalism training sessions around the world, is curator of the Humphrey program along with Jan Holland Malcom, who is the Hubert H. Humphrey Program Manager.